Your Selfie Can Help This New Makeup Brand Make History

 This may sound overdue, but for many beauty brands and retailers, real skin is finally in.
-Urban Decay and L'Oréal Paris, have recently been praised for showing models' skin as it actually exists, with blackheads, wrinkles, freckles, bumps, peach fuzz, and pimples on proud display — all without retouching.
+Urban Decay, L'Oréal Paris, and CVS have recently been praised for showing models' skin as it actually exists, with blackheads, wrinkles, freckles, bumps, peach fuzz, and pimples on proud display — all without retouching.

 Now an upcoming brand called SPKTRM Beauty is billing itself as the first beauty brand to ban skin retouching in its imagery altogether.